 Students in this training program are eligible for funding via the TL1 component of the CTSA.

 TL1 Request for Applications

-This notice serves as a request for applications from third year Medical students who are interested in pursuing a Master of Science Degree program in Translational Research (MTR) with funding from the CTSA TL1 training grant.
+This notice serves as a request for applications from predoctoral students who are interested in pursuing a Master of Science Degree program in Translational Research (MTR) with funding from the CTSA TL1 training grant.
 The purpose of this program is to provide a formal funded research training opportunity (from July 2014 until April 2016) for individuals interested in pursuing research careers in Translational Research and whose research is focused on the elucidation of mechanistic and therapeutic aspects of disease process.

-All medical students applying to the MTR program will automatically be considered for a training slot in the CTSA TL1 training grant.
+All predoctoral students applying to the MTR program will automatically be considered for a training slot in the CTSA TL1 training grant.
 TL1 appointees will receive $20,500 toward tuition and a $22,032 stipend (prorated, paid monthly).
 There are a total of 5 training slots annually.
 Applicants must be US citizens or have permanent resident status.
 Appointment of trainees will be from June 30, 2014 until June 29, 2015.

-Applicants are asked to submit a one page personal statement detailing their commitment to a research career consistent with the goals of the CTSA TL1 program, a one page description of their proposed area of research, a current medical school transcript, a current CV, one letter of support, together with the completed online application form for the MTR program.
+Applicants are asked to submit a one page personal statement detailing their commitment to a research career consistent with the goals of the CTSA TL1 program, a one page description of their proposed area of research, a current school transcript, a current CV, one letter of support, together with the completed online application form for the MTR program.